may-wang/test/README.md

 ## Test Annotated IIIF Image
 <param ve-storiiies id="761fh">

+Though a variety of watermelons appear throughout world cuisines, Citrullus lanatus alone enjoys no shortage of uses, especially resurging as healthy alternatives and attesting to the ongoing ubiquity of varieties and names.
+Seeds are roasted with a variety of oils and enjoyed as a snack in North African, Middle Eastern, and Chinese cuisines, and are entering the American healthy food scene.[1]
 <param ve-image
     title="Roasted watermelon seeds"
     url="https://www.picclickimg.com/00/s/ODAwWDgwMA==/z/cUIAAOSwax5Yrpqk/$/Snacks-Chinese-Food-Melon-Seeds-Guazi-_57.jpg"
     attribution="via PicClick"
     fit="contain">
+“Watermelon steaks” have also become popular as substitutes for meat,  accomplished by grilling the flesh until the water evaporates, creating a fillet-like consistency. [sources]
 <param ve-image
     title="Watermelon steak"
     url="https://hips.hearstapps.com/hmg-prod.s3.amazonaws.com/images/screen-shot-2020-01-13-at-4-09-46-pm-1578949797.png"
     attribution="via Delish"
     fit="contain">
+Commonly in West Africa, seeds are dried and pressed into ootanga or Kalahari oil, which has also increasingly been promoted as a natural skincare product.[2]
+The rind has traditionally been boiled and preserved in the American South, and the flesh is blended and cooked to create the traditional Sicilian dessert gelo d’anguria,[3] referencing an early modern name for today’s watermelon.
 <param ve-image
     title="Watermelon rind preserves"
     url="https://www.watermelon.org/wp-content/uploads/2019/11/watermelon-rind-pickles.jpg"